-Thailand decorates Myanmar's army chief amid Rohingya crisis
+Corrected: Thailand decorates Myanmar's army chief amid Rohingya crisis

 The Burma Human Rights Network said Thailand had crossed a “red line” by granting the award to Hlaing because Thailand is seen as a place of refuge by many Rohingya and other minority groups fleeing persecution in Myanmar, also a Buddhist-majority country.

-“This kind of person doesn’t deserve to win this great award,” Kway Win, the group’s executive director, told Reuters.
+“This kind of person doesn’t deserve to win this great award,” Kyaw Win, the group’s executive director, told Reuters.

 Earlier this week, Thailand and the United States kicked off the annual Cobra Gold military drills in Thailand - the largest such exercises in the Asia-Pacific region.